Healthcare is among the first industries in South Korea to receive the benefits of data management and storage on blockchains.

 It has even been suggested that medical error is in third place, just behind cancer and heart disease in the leading causes of death nowadays.
 A big part of this problem is the lack of transparency between medical institutions and the inability of hospital systems to safely and efficiently share data with one another.

-Blockchain can securely ease the transfer of patient records among health systems both nationally and across borders, and boost the coordination of member health management, lower transaction costs and risks, and even support medical tourism.
+Blockchain can securely ease the transfer of patient records among well developed healthcare systems both nationally and across borders, and boost the coordination of member health management, lower transaction costs and risks, and even support medical tourism.

 A single entity doesn’t control medical data stored on blockchains.
 Therefore, it can be distributed among groups of individuals and organizations.
 Every transaction on the chain is time-stamped becoming a permanent record of the entire whole that can’t be altered afterward.